kibetrono/Django-Awwards/README.md

 ### By David Kibet Rono

 ## Description
-A django applications where users can upload their photos  as well as view other users photos on their timeline.
-Each user also has the capability to follow other users,like and also comment on their photos.
+A django applications where users can upload their projects as well as view other users projects on their timeline.
+Each user also has the capability to vote on the available projects depending  on the usability rate,design rate and content rate.

 ## Setup Requirements
 * Git